 - Generating random points across the river network for statistical analysis and survey;

-but there is a lot more that RivEX can do for you if you work on a daily basis with river networks using GIS.
+There is a lot more that RivEX can do for you if you work on a daily basis with river networks using GIS.

 The WFD49 tool for deriving map data